Former landscaper pleads guilty to 8 murders in Canada

 Police last year found the remains of seven of the men in large planters at a property where McArthur had worked.
 The remains of the eighth victim were found in a ravine behind the same property in midtown Toronto.

-The prosecutor, Michael Cantlon, said the cases involved sexual assault or forcible confinement and said the bodies were hidden and dismembered.
+The prosecutor, Michael Cantlon, said the cases ranging from 2010 to 2017 involved sexual assault or forcible confinement and said the bodies were hidden and dismembered.
+Several of the victims were apparently strangled.

 Most Read Nation & World Stories